 Do not go on a diatribe about the whole problem – no one wants to discuss their weakness and challenges the whole night.
 Be sensitive and know when he has had enough, pick up that conversation at a later time.

-As you talk, approach it from the angle of love – seek to reassure him and coat your words with love.
+As you talk, approach it from the angle of love – reassure him, coat your words with love.

 5. Cultivate friendship